macwiatrak/Bacformer/README.md

 # move the inputs to the device
 inputs = {k: v.to(device) for k, v in inputs.items()}
-# compute contextualized protein embeddings with Bacformer
+# compute contextualised protein embeddings with Bacformer
 with torch.no_grad():
     outputs = model(**inputs, return_dict=True)